vyskoczilova/Simple-Admin-Language-Change/readme.txt

 == Changelog ==

 = 2.0.2 (2021-05-03) =
-* Fix CSRF security issues
+* Fix security issues
     * Check for the empty nonce.
+    * Escape translations.

 = 2.0.1 (2021-05-03) =
-* Fix CSRF security issues (thanks @ErwanLR from WPScan for reporting!)
+* Fix security issues (thanks @ErwanLR from WPScan for reporting!)
     * Check for the empty nonce.
     * Check for user permission within ajax request.
     * Retrieve current user ID within the request.